TriumphLLC/Blend4Web/doc_src/developers.rst

     **libs**
         source code of the libraries

+**tmp**
+    directory for temporary files (e.g. Fast Preview)

 **tools**
-    Various tools for building the engine, apps or convert resources
+    various tools for building the engine, apps or convert resources

     **converter_utils**
         binary builds of the tools for resource conversion